davidtucker/core/README.md

 Almost every line of code which could be executed at runtime should be created or optimized at [compile time](https://en.wikipedia.org/wiki/Compile_time).

 This way of creating code has many advantages.
-Huge runtime-libs, high memory usage, large bundled files, not optimize-code are practically almost does not exist when the code generated at compile time.
+Huge runtime-libs, high memory usage, large bundled files, not optimize-code are practically almost nonexistent when the code generated at compile time.
 This is also called [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation).
 With this approach the [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) compiler has less work to do, and that is damn good for performance.

 #### Do not reinvent the wheel and simply use the official interfaces of Angular.

 With Pregular you will have the same Angular Interfaces.
 I will use the Angular original ones.
 Internally I will map the interfaces to Pregular.
-The main difference is that the code will directly tanspiled to WebComponents without any dependency to Angular.
-It will just plain Javascript.
+The main difference is that the code will directly transpiled to WebComponents without any dependency to Angular.
+It will just be plain Javascript.

 This procedure, also compiling directly to WebComponents has another advantage.
 You can use the written Pregular components in every conceivable Framework or Project.
 It does not matter if it is used React, Vue or Svelte.

-#### Of course you could say why you are not supporting angular/elements and why do you go to all this effort?
+#### Of course you could say why you are not supporting angular/elements and why putting in all this effort for Pregular?

 Well let me explain.
 The Typescript Eco-System in terms of plugin development and how to traverse or manipulate easily an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) is hard and not well documented.
-Furthermore, Angular is huge, this fact will take me a very long time to understand what happening under the hood of Angular.
+Furthermore, Angular is huge, this fact will take me a very long time to understand what is happening under the hood of Angular.
 Maybe in the end, when Pregular is implemented I will be much more smarter on how Angular works because I will have to deal with it while implementing Pregular.
 Hopefully.

-#### Awesome toolings exists already.
+#### Awesome toolings exist already.
 I do not have to write my own compiler, Angular-Template-Syntax-Parser or CSS-Parser.

 I decided to go with Babel, Typescript (only typing system), PostCSS-Compiler, Angular-html-Parser, lit-html and lit-html-server for [SSR](https://www.youtube.com/watch?v=GQzn7XRdzxY).
 I am very familiar with them.
 Especially with writing Babel and PostCSS plugins.
-I have already loocked into Angular-HTML-Parser library, it is not magic, it is handcraft that I already know from Babel and PostCSS.
+I have already looked into Angular-HTML-Parser library, it is not magic, it is handcraft that I already know from Babel and PostCSS.

-### There are some challenges that need to be solved.
+### There are some challenges that need to be overcome.

 #### Using exactly the same Angular Template Syntax

 The biggest and most exciting challenge will be to implement the Angular Template Syntax in Pregular.
-Parsing should not be a problem, for this there is already the [Angular-Template-Parser](https://astexplorer.net/#/gist/e73a7230966cc85d54937b6511ae9c2f/4d0a4cfc03f38daf3d5c6882b7bbebb98a1fd569).
+Parsing should not be a problem, because there is already the [Angular-Template-Parser](https://astexplorer.net/#/gist/e73a7230966cc85d54937b6511ae9c2f/4d0a4cfc03f38daf3d5c6882b7bbebb98a1fd569).
 In my point of view 2 things are important. ***First***, not to reinvent the wheel and to use an existing, flexible, fast rendering engine, e.g. [lit-html](https://lit-html.polymer-project.org/guide/rendering-templates) s tag function `html` and ***Secondly***, most important, writing an adapter that translates Angular-Template-Syntax into the desired rendering engine at compile time.

 #### lit-html is like your very own template construction kit